kohkimakimoto/essh/README.md

 ### Using Modules

-Essh has a modular system that allows you to use reusable code for Essh configuration.
+Essh has a modular system that allows you to use reusable code easily for Essh configuration.
 For instance, I provide [bash module](https://github.com/kohkimakimoto/essh/tree/master/modules/bash) that is a collection of bash scripts for using in your Essh tasks.
 You can use `essh.require` function to load a module.